RTEMS/rtems-docs/c-user/user_extensions.rst

 execute in this context.
 The thread termination extension has access to thread-local storage and thread-specific data of POSIX keys.

-This extension is invoked in reverse order with thread dispatching enabled.
+The thread terminate extension is invoked in reverse order with thread dispatching enabled.
 The thread life is protected.
-Thread restart and delete requests issued by terminate extensions lead to recursion.
+Thread restart and delete requests issued by thread terminate extensions lead to recursion.

 Thread Delete Extension
 -----------------------